 · European sand boards fitted to the back of the cabin

-· Custom made box trailer, steel frame with aluminium plates
+· Custom made box trailer, steel frame with aluminum plates

 · Tinnie is carried on the top.
 Top pops up for easier access to the trailer.